rigetti/pyquil/CONTRIBUTING.md

 for example).
 You can then click around the docs just as if they were hosted on RTD, and verify that everything looks right!

+### Working with the Parser

+Working with the ANTLR parser involves some extra steps, see the [Parser README](pyquil/_parser/README.md) for more information.
+Note that you only need to install ANTLR if you want to change the grammar, simply running the parser involves no additional steps beyond installing PyQuil as usual.

 Tips for Maintainers
 --------------------